Maria Butina: Donald Trump campaign

 In a June 2015 article published in The National Interest, a conservative American international affairs magazine, just before Trump announced his candidacy for president, she urged better relations between the United States and Russia, saying, "It may take the election of a Republican to the White House in 2016 to improve relations between the Russian Federation and the United States."
-Her biography on the article did not mention that she worked for the Russian government.
 The next month, Butina attended FreedomFest, where Trump gave a speech, and asked him from the audience about ending U.S. sanctions against Russia, to which he replied, "I don't think you'd need the sanctions."
 Butina hosted a birthday party attended by Erickson and Trump campaign aides shortly after the 2016 election.

 Relationships with Trump associates

 Butina was in a relationship with Overstock.com CEO and Trump conspiracy theorist Patrick M. Byrne.
 Byrne claimed the FBI encouraged him to pursue Butina, a claim retired FBI officials denied.
 In 2019, Byrne divested himself of all shares of Overstock after his relationship with Butina was revealed.

 For five years, prosecutors claimed, Butina lived with and maintained an intimate relationship with activist and fraudster Paul Erickson.
 During Donald Trump's presidential campaign in 2016, Erickson attempted to develop a back-channel between the NRA and the Russian government.
 Erickson was jailed and convicted of fraud unrelated to his relationship with Butina, then pardoned by Trump in his last week in office.